jnozzi/cocoadev.com/markdown/DeallocNotGettingCalled.md

 Life has taught me to "free if thou malloc...delete if thou new"..
 So to me it is natural to expect that this is a basic premise..

-About 6 months ago, I bought a General/IMac..
+About 6 months ago, I bought a IMac..
 First off, I love it..
 Because my son and I are tinkering with HD video, and there is almost no better platform at the price.
-With this General/IMac sitting at home, I began to play with Interface Builder, and General/XCode, and Cocoa..
+With this IMac sitting at home, I began to play with Interface Builder, and XCode, and Cocoa..

-I was especially interested in Cocoa, since I bought and installed many years ago, General/NextStep!
-The promise of General/NextStep in those days was a fully implemented OO Operating System...
+I was especially interested in Cocoa, since I bought and installed many years ago, NextStep!
+The promise of NextStep in those days was a fully implemented OO Operating System...
 I dream even today of such a wonderful life!

 Now, take a case of an OCX/ATL control written in Visual C++, and called by the Visual Basic framework.

 - When an app creates an instance of the control it's C++ constructor is called..
-- Also a method General/FinalConstruct is called..
+- Also a method FinalConstruct is called..
 (Here we do resource allocation..
 Dynamic memory alloc, system resources (like handles to Windows resources.. ports...), spin up worker threads.. etc..)
 - Now we work...
-- When the control instance is destroyed by the framework General/FinalRelease is called..
+- When the control instance is destroyed by the framework FinalRelease is called..
 (Here we release our allocations, shutdown threads.. clean up our stuff).
 - The framework destroys the control/object.. the C++ destructor is called..

 The above is repeatable and reliable..
 ONLY in the case that some serious happens (e.g. an app exception.. a forced exit) does the wheel run off.